 Hotel Management careers

-Oversee the smooth running of an accommodation-based business, whether independent or at scale.
+Hotel General Manager/CEOOversee the smooth running of an accommodation-based business, at any scale.

 Hotel General Managers oversee venue operations and are responsible for the overall functioning of the business.
 As a GM, you have the option to specialise in one of the many different functions and departments within a hotel, especially when working for a large global chain.
-On this level, CEOs are essentially the General Managers for the entire business.
+Operating at a higher level, CEOs are essentially the General Managers for the entire business.

 What does a General Manager do?